 In this particular case, the proposed development meets the above requirements.
-The project represents an incidental public service activity to stabilize a damaged power pole and maintain electrical service to the area.
+The project represents an incidental public service activity to remove a series of abandoned power poles as required by the California Public Utilities Commission.
 Such activities are allowed in wetlands under Section 30233(a)(5).
 Moreover, the methods employed assure that, although the project site is wetlands, temporary impacts to wetland vegetation have been minimized to the extent possible, and there will be no permanent wetland impacts.
-The applicant is currently processing permits or exemptions with the U.S. Army Corps of Engineers (ACOE), the Regional Water Quality Control Board (RWQCB), and the California Department of Fish and Game (CDFG).
-Since utility poles and lines must be in perfect alignment to perform adequately, there is no less environmentally damaging alternative to straightening the subject pole.
+Based upon the proposed removal methods incoporated into the project to minimize disturbance of sensitive resources, there is no less environmentally damaging alternative for removal of the subject poles.